 There is maximum leverage.
 And then there is your true leverage.

-True leverage is the full amount of your position divided by the amount of money deposited in your trading account.
+True leverage is the “full value”, also known as “notional value”, of your position divided by the amount of money deposited in your trading account.

 Let us illustrate with an example:

 You deposit $10,000 in your trading account.
 You buy 1 standard 100K of EUR/USD at a rate of $1.0000.
 The full value of your position is $100,000 and your account balance is $10,000.